Easy Ways to Create Columns in WordPress

 Let’s now take a more in-depth look at how to create columns in WordPress, starting with plugins!

-How to Create Columns in WordPress using Plugins
+How to Create Table Columns in WordPress using Plugins

 Once installed and activated, you’ll create your columns via two primary methods, depending on the plugin: either with shortcodes, or a dedicated column builder.